 Option Description Default Nutanix Host (Required) Hostname or IP address of the Nutanix Prism Central host. - Nutanix Port (Required) The TCP port that the Nutanix Prism Central host listens on for communications from Tenable.
+9440 Nutanix Prism Central Authentication Method (Required) The user can choose from a list of authentication methods: Username and Password (manual entry) Privileged Access Management (PAM) Integration.
+Username and Password

-9440 Username (Required) Username used for authentication to the Nutanix Prism Central host. - Password (Required) Password used for authentication to the Nutanix Prism Central host. - Discover Host This option adds any discovered Nutanix Prism Central hosts to the scan targets to be scanned. - Discover Virtual Machines This option adds any discovered Nutanix Prism Central Virtual Machines to the scan targets to be scanned. - HTTPS When enabled, Tenable Nessus connects using secure communication (HTTPS).
-When disabled, Tenable Nessus connects using standard HTTP. enabled Verify SSL Certificate When enabled, Tenable Nessus verifies that the SSL certificate on the server is signed by a trusted CA. Tip: If you are using a self-signed certificate, disable this setting. enabled
+Option Description Default Use a specific PAM to gather vCenter API Authentication Credentials from the available list.
+Discover Hosts When enabled, Tenable adds all discovered Nutanix hosts to the list of scan targets. enabled Discover Virtual Machines When enabled.
+Tenable adds all discovered Nutanix Virtual Machines to the list of scan targets. enabled HTTPS When enabled, Tenable connects using secure communication (HTTPS).
+When disabled, Tenable connects using standard HTTP. enabled Verify SSL Certificate When enabled, Tenable verifies that the SSL certificate on the server is signed by a trusted CA. disabled Tip: If you are using a self-signed certificate, disable this setting.